Welcome to today's edition of the Rush 24-7 podcast.

 He looks at profit as evil.

-It's unused, it's a surplus.
+It's a surplus.

-Profits a surplus, and he can go grab it as the central planning authority.
+He can go grab it as the central planning authority.

 He looks at the private sector as a golden goose that never dies.